Dyson School of Design Engineering

-The Dyson School of Design Engineering is the academic centre for design engineering at Imperial College London.
-The school has just over 50 academic staff and 400 students, with over 220 undergraduates.
+The Dyson School of Design Engineering is an academic department of the Faculty of Engineering at Imperial College London in England.
+The school has just over 60 academic and teaching staff and 800 students, with over 350 undergraduates.
 The school is located in the Dyson building, at the corner of Exhibition and Imperial College roads.

 History

 The school was founded in 2014 following a £12m donation by the James Dyson Foundation to the college, being the first new engineering division at Imperial for two decades.
 In 2018, the school moved into the newly-christened Dyson Building on Exhibition Road.
 The building was once the London headquarters of the Met Office, from 1910 to 1919, with some of the original interiors and signage preserved inside the entrance from Exhibition Road.
 Since then it has had various other uses, including as part of the Science Museum, which adjoins the building to the south, and as a post office.
 The renovation of the building was undertaken by Pascall+Watson, and cost £14 million.